 Form 1099 Pages

-Generally, you are only required to report capital gain on a foreclosed property as long as the following applied to you:
+You generally only need to report capital gain on a foreclosed property if:

-• You lived or resided in your home and used it as your primary residence for at least two of the previous five years
+1. You lived in the home and used it as your primary residence for at least two of the previous five years.

 Step